-Choosing an attorney or lawyer can be a difficult prospect no matter what kind of crime is at issue.
+Choosing the right defense attorney or criminal lawyer can be a difficult prospect no matter what kind of crime is at issue.
 However, it is one of the first steps that you should take as soon as you become aware that charges may be filed.
 There are several matters that you need to take into consideration in order to be sure that you are getting the right legal representation for your situation:

 The reputation of the law firm that you will be working with.